vandalton/BertaAndButterflies/DIARY.md

 # 2024-05-22 - Day #083

 I'm satisfied with the cover.
 The problem is the printing house work with layered PDF files, not SVG.
 Inkscape, which I used to create the cover, can't export PDF with layers...
 I struggled a little bit trying to create proper file, to no avail...

+# 2024-05-23 - Day #084

+I asked my friend Bartas, to covert SVG files to PDF files for me.
+He did it before, when I released Cisano's ["Invaders from Andromeda"](https://github.com/Cisano/Invaders-From-Andromeda).
+He used trial version of Adobe Illustrator then.
+But the trial version expired and he is looking for other options :)

+# 2024-05-24 - Day #085

+Bartas didn't find other way to convert SVG to PDF than Illustrator, but he's still fighting.
+I'll fight too.

+# 2024-05-25 - Day #086

+I started do design RTC for Atari 2600.
+I was little disappointed with Eagle, because I didn't find DS1307 IC in its library...

+# 2024-05-26 - Day #087

+Instead of using DS1307 I used generic DIL8 socket.
+I also lack battery socket, but I think I'll find it in an external component library.
+However, I didn't find DS1307...